jupyterlab/jupyter-collaboration/lumino/README.md

-# Jupyter RTC with Lumino
+# JupyterLab RTC with Lumino

-This folder contains incomplete (WIP) implementation for Jupyter Real Time Collaboration with Lumino.
+This folder contains incomplete (WIP) implementation for JupyterLab Real Time Collaboration with Lumino.